How To Start A Nonprofit In Iowa

 Do I Need A Federal Tax ID Number (EIN) For My Iowa Nonprofit?

 Your nonprofit will need a federal employer identification number (FEIN or EIN) to file tax returns with the IRS, to open a bank account, and to apply for federal and state tax exemptions (among other financial matters).
-After Iowa approves your nonprofit’s registration, you can apply for an EIN on the IRS website, by mail, or by phone.
+After Iowa approves your nonprofit’s registration, you can apply for an EIN on the IRS website.

 However, if you’d rather not deal with the IRS, you can add our EIN service for an additional fee when you hire Northwest.